 - All disruptive parties and events

-As such, it is crucial to make it clear to your guests that parties and events are not permitted – at your listing or any other.
+As such, it is crucial to make sure your guests understand that parties and events are off limits – at your listing or any other.

 Because this is an official policy from Airbnb, violations can lead to guest suspension or removal from the Airbnb platform.
-Learn how to deal with parties at your rental property.
+Learn how to deal with parties and prevent parties from occurring at your vacation rental property.

-Setting clear guidelines on smoking is important.
-When booking a listing on Airbnb, guests are expected to not smoke in a residence unless specifically permitted by the host.
-This includes tobacco, e-cigarettes, cannabis products, and any other smokeables.
+Setting clear guidelines and smoking rules is important.
+When booking a listing on Airbnb, smoking inside is not permitted unless specifically stated otherwise by the host.
+This includes tobacco, e-cigarettes, cannabis products, and obviously any illegal substances.

 If you are comfortable with guests smoking in or on your property, it is important to specifically state where smoking is acceptable.

 Most hosts who allow smoking at their listing only allow the activity in very specific outdoor spaces, such as a patio or area in the yard.
+If you do allow guests to smoke you should mention the need to clean up cigarette butts and any other debris.
 You should always be as clear as possible when describing your smoking policy so there is no confusion regarding where smoking is acceptable.
+It is also important to consider that the smell of cigarette smoke could affect future guest’s stay.

-As part of Airbnb’s Guest Reliability Standards, all guests are expected to respect quiet hours designated by the Airbnb host.
+As part of Airbnb’s Guest Reliability Standards, all guests are expected to respect quiet hours designated by Airbnb hosts.

-In your house rules, you can list your quiet hours as a noise curfew.
-This is incredibly helpful for Airbnb listings with nearby neighbors – especially if the listing is in a community or building with strict noise restrictions.
+In your house rules, you can list your quiet time hours as a noise curfew.
+This is incredibly helpful for Airbnb listings with nearby neighbors – especially if the listing is in a community or building with strict noise restrictions where excessive noise could cause major disruptions for residents.

 It can also be useful to list the specific types of noise you want guests to avoid, such as loud music, shouting, or slamming doors.